 3.1 The Control Properties in Visual Basic 2012

 All controls in VB2012 have properties.
-Customising properties for a control determines its appearance and how it response to events.
-You can set the properties of the controls in the properties window of Visual Basic 2012 IDE at design time or at run time.
+Customizing properties for a control determines its appearance and how it responses to events.
+You can set the properties of the controls in the properties window of Visual Basic 2012 IDE at design time or at runtime.
 Figure 3.1 is the typical properties window for a form.
 It refers particularly to the interface of the first application you have created in the previous lesson:

 Public Class Form1 Private Sub Form1_Load(ByVal sender As System.Object, ByVal e As System.EventArgs) Handles MyBase.Load Me.BackColor = Color.FromArgb(255, 0, 255) End Sub End Class

-You may also use the follow procedure to assign the color at run time.
+You may also use the following procedure to assign the color at runtime.

 Private Sub Form1_Load(ByVal sender As System.Object, ByVal e As System.EventArgs) Handles MyBase.Load Me.BackColor = Color.Magenta End Sub

 Both procedures above will load the form with a magenta background as follows:

 Here are some of the common colors and the corresponding RGB codes.
 You can always experiment with other combinations, but remember the maximum number for each color is 255 and the minimum number is 0.

 The following is another program that allows the user to enter the RGB codes into three different textboxes and when he or she clicks the display color button, the background color of the form will change according to the RGB codes.
 So, this program allows users to change the color properties of the form at run time.